bohaz/vendido/README.md

 Install this project with the steps below:

-- After cloning, type `cd petfashion_api` to access the project on the terminal.
+- After cloning, type `cd vendido` to access the project on the terminal.
 - Run `bundle install` to install all the required dependancies.
 - For developmente environment:
   - Create Database with `rails db:create RAILS_ENV=development`